garrandall/popular-music-data/tracks/try-a-little-tenderness-three-dog-night.md

   ranking_list: Billboard Hot 100
   start_date: '1969-04-26'
 ---
-Ooh, she may be weary
+Oh, she may be weary
 Young girls they do get weary
 Wearing that same old funky dress
-But, ooh, while she gets weary weary
+But, oh while she gets weary weary
 Won't you try some ten—tenderness

 You know she's there waitin'
 And anticipatin'
 For the thing she'll never, never have
 Oh, no no
-Ooh, while she gets weary
+Oh, while she gets weary
 Won't you try, oh, try some tenderness
-Mmm hmm
+Mmm hm

 And I know it, hah
 Sentimental no no, ah